WICG/aom/reference-delegate-explainer.md

   // [<label id="outer-label">, <label id="inner-label">]

   console.log(fancyInput.labels);
+  // undefined

-  // undefined (`labels` is not an attribute of HTMLElement)
+  // Note: `labels` is not an attribute of `HTMLElement`.
   // If fancyInput were a form-associated custom element, then elementInternals.labels
-  // would return an empty list [] because the labels are targeted to realInput.
+  // would return an empty list [] because the labels target realInput, not fancyInput.
 </script>
 ```

-#### Interaction with CSS Selectors

-The referenceTarget has no interaction with CSS.
-An ID selector will target the host element, and _not_ its referenceTarget.

 ## Privacy and Security Considerations